 - Featured Image

 - Send Trackbacks

 - Enable full-height editor and distraction-free functionality.

-Directory of the plugin may contain multiple files
+Directory of the plugin may contain a variety of file types.

 So often, we think the first steps in setting up a new WordPress site are to install WordPress, choose a theme, and start writing.

 But the secret first step to a successful site is planning.

 When you’ve mapped out the crucial 5 W’s and 1 H, you can focus on what’s important, avoid procrastination, and dodge mistakes that can be hard to recover from later on.

 Learn how to get it right the first time by witnessing six examples of total wins and epic fails.